h4vok-git/PrismPlayer/README.md

 prerequisties: install ffmpeg

-you can use the following command if you have chocolately installed on windows >>>  "choco install ffmpeg"
+you can use the following command if you have chocolately installed on windows >>> <code style="color : red"> "choco install ffmpeg" </code>

-you will also need the following libraries python-vlc : to render video
+you will also need the following libraries <br />
+python-vlc : to render video <br />
-PyQt5 : for GUI
+PyQt5 : for GUI<br />
-openai-whisper : neeeded for ai subtitles pydub : used for feeding whisper the correct audio
+openai-whisper : neeeded for ai subtitles <br />
+pydub : used for feeding whisper the correct audio<br />

-you can use the following command to install all these python libraries using pip >>> "pip install pyqt5 python-vlc openai-whisper pydub"
+you can use the following command to install all these python libraries using pip >>> <code style="color : red"> "pip install pyqt5 python-vlc openai-whisper pydub" </code>